steffitan23/cubstart-website/content/web/fa24-schedule-page.md

 Lab: Fridays 5-6pm @ Moffit 101

-Office Hours (optional): Thursdays 6-7pm @ Moffit 101
+Office Hours (optional): Fridays 6-7pm @ Moffit 101

 *To get to Moffit 101, take the corridor to the right of the 3rd floor entrance*.